Passw/TempleOS-ZenithOS/README.md

 ![goto counter](https://img.shields.io/github/search/VoidNV/ZenithOS/goto?style=flat-square)
 # ZenithOS

 The Zenith Operating System is a modernized, professional fork of the 64-bit Temple Operating System.
+It is a direct reaction against Jewish technological subversion, and also against the corporate takeover of free and open source software to be used as a mouthpiece for furthering their political agenda.

 Features in development include:
   - Fully-functional AHCI support.